emilyfu1/shocks_productionnetworks/readme.md

 # Readme

 # folder structure
-We have a shared Dropbox folder that stores all our data and notes explaining the methodology that we're pursuing
+We have a shared Dropbox folder that stores all our data, figures, and notes explaining the methodology that we're pursuing

 ## Raw data: our downloaded data from various sources!
 1. [NIPA personal consumption expenditures (PCE) tables](https://www.bea.gov/itable/national-gdp-and-personal-income) from the US Bureau of Economic Analysis.